Our Top 8 Targeting Tips for Automotive Facebook Ads in 2023

 7. Test Weird Things

 In digital marketing, insights are important.
-Our team constantly split-tests Facebook campaigns to see which version works better.
+Our team constantly split-tests Meta campaigns to see which version works better.

-But testing also goes beyond the ad itself.
-Facebook can see what people do after they click your ad.
+But testing can go beyond the ad itself.
+Meta can see what people do after they click your ad.
 In fact, your destination pages also have an impact on ad performance — so test them out to see what works best!

 Little tests like these can make a big impact on how you optimize your dealership’s campaigns over time.

-Automotive Facebook ad targeting should always be intentional, but sometimes it can be tough to rely only on interests or demographic information.
+Whichever tactics you choose within Ads Manager, your automotive Meta ad targeting should always be intentional.
 You don’t want to “wear out” your core audience by using the same targeting every month.
+So, why not use multiple audiences (and do more testing)?

-How to Reach Your Core Audience with Facebook Ads
+How to Reach Your Core Audience with Meta Ads

-Those are just a handful of our insider tips for targeting your automotive Facebook ads.
+Those are just a handful of our insider tips for targeting your automotive Meta ads.
 We hope you found them useful!
-If you’re looking for more, MobileMonkey has a great eBook listing seven actionable Facebook ad tips for 2020.

 We have plenty more on our site, too.
-Read more of our recent posts on Facebook advertising for auto dealers, and, as always, contact us if you have any questions.
+Read more of our recent posts on Meta advertising for auto dealers, and, as always, contact us if you have any questions.